 Regardless of the name, this recipe is a classic Shepherd’s Pie recipe loaded with flavor and the perfect make ahead meal to serve all year long!

 - 2 cloves garlic minced

 - 10 oz can tomato soup or mushroom soup

 - 1/8 teaspoon black pepper

 - Cook lamb or beef, onion and garlic over medium heat until no pink remains.
 Drain any fat.

-- Stir in soup, Worcestershire sauce, salt, basil and pepper.
+Stir in soup, mixed vegetables, Worcestershire sauce, salt, basil and pepper.
 Spread into the bottom of a 2 qt casserole dish.
-Sprinkle with peas, carrots and corn.

 - Spoon mashed potatoes overtop and top with cheese.